Are you prepared to stay in business?

 Need someone to guide you through the preparation or recovery process?

-Contact one of our counselors for a no-cost Business Impact Analysis and some objective advice.
+Contact one of our business advisors for a no-cost Business Impact Analysis and some objective advice.
 We’re not here to sell insurance, and we’re not here to burden you with regulations; We just want one more small business to survive the next disaster.
 We can help with risk mitigation strategies, an insurance coverage review, and continuity planning.
 Too late for planning?
 Have you already been impacted?
-Our counselors can walk you through the recovery options available from FEMA, SBA, and others (depending on the type and severity of the disaster).
+Our business advisors can walk you through the recovery options available from FEMA, SBA, and others (depending on the type and severity of the disaster).

 If your business provides support products or services that are typically engaged immediately after disaster and during the recovery process, you can register as a pre-approved vendor.
 The ERCA initiative of the Alabama PTAC is an integral part of the state’s effort to create a list of pre-approved vendors that will be the first to bid on emergency response contracts.
 Learn more and sign up here: http://al-ptac.org/erca/ (PTAC is a specialty program of the Alabama SBDC Network.)

-Discuss these with one of our small business counselors:
+Discuss these with one of our small business advisors:

 - Supply Chain Risk– Upstream and Downstream Distributors, vendors, manufacturers, utility providers, telecom suppliers, logistics providers